rakshitajadhav17/SKYBOOKPRO/README.md

 # 🔐 API Security

-For security reasons, this repository **does not include live API credentials**.
+For security reasons, this repository **does not include live Duffel API credentials**.

-- Duffel API Token removed
+* Live Duffel API token has been removed.
-- Authorization keys removed
+* Authorization keys and secrets are not included in this repository.
-- Secrets are excluded from the repository
+* Before running the application, replace the placeholder API key (for example, `YOUR_DUFFEL_API_KEY`) with **your own valid Duffel API token** or configure it using a secure method such as Salesforce Named Credentials.

-Anyone using this project should configure their own API credentials before running the application.
+Without a valid Duffel API token, the flight search functionality will not return live flight data.

 ---